-The Bank recorded profit before tax (PBT) of RM353.7 million for the financial year ended 31 December 2022, an increase of RM299.7 million year-on-year.
-The increase in PBT was mainly due to higher operating income of RM629.5 million (up RM102.8 million) from higher financing income (up RM88.6 million) on improved net financing margin and higher total assets.
-The Bank also recorded lower impairment charges of RM21.6 million (down RM195.3 million) mainly attributable to the upgrades of retail customers previously under relief assistance programme who have resumed instalment repayments, and a better economic outlook.
-There was also a decrease in Stage 3 impairment charges on non-retail portfolio compared to prior year.
+The Bank recorded profit before tax (PBT) of RM462.2 million for the financial year ended 31 December 2023, an increase of RM108.5 million or 30.7% year-on-year.
+The increase in PBT was mainly due to higher operating income before impairment charges by RM81.5 million.
+This was mainly attributed to higher financing income, which grew by RM135.7 million as a result of rate hikes and improved margins.
+The Bank also recorded higher impairment write-back of RM30.0 million this year as compared to impairment charge of RM21.6 million last year.

-Total assets as at 31 December 2022 stood at RM22.2 billion, an increase of RM2.7 billion or 14.0% compared to 31 December 2021 of RM19.4 billion.
-The Bank continues to be well capitalised with Common Equity Tier 1 capital ratio of 14.5%, Tier 1 capital ratio of 17.8% and Total capital ratio of 19.0% respectively.
+Total assets as at 31 December 2023 stood at RM21.3 billion, a decrease of RM0.9 billion or 4.1% compared to 31 December 2022 of RM22.2 billion.
+After deducting proposed dividends, the Bank continues to be well capitalised with Common Equity Tier 1 capital ratio of 16.7%, Tier 1 capital ratio of 20.1% and Total capital ratio of 21.2%.
 The Bank also has a strong liquidity position with its liquidity ratio well above regulatory requirements.

-Business Highlights during the Year 2022
+Business Highlights during the Year 2023